-Access rights let you control what editors can do where in the content structure.
+Through access rights you can control what editors can do where in the content structure.
 A typical example is to restrict the right to publish content to editor groups.
 This means that the publish option is not available for editors.
 Instead, they use the “ready to publish” status option.
 You can then view the content under Tasks.

-You can use the following content statuses for monitoring content creation:
+The following content statuses can be used for monitoring content creation:

 Clicking on a content item in the filtered task list displays the item in the main area.
 Use the versions gadget to see the version history for that particular content item.
-If you have publishing access rights, you can decide upon further publishing actions from the versions gadget.
+If you have publishing access rights, you can decide upon further publishing actions from here.

-The projects feature or the projects gadget let you preview and publish multiple content items at the same time, such as a landing page, blocks and products (if you have Commerce installed) that are parts of a campaign.
+The projects feature or the projects gadget allow you to preview and publish multiple content items at the same time, for instance, a landing page, blocks and products (if you have Commerce installed) that are parts of a campaign.

 Content Collaboration is an add-on extending the content creation and publishing process with real-time collaboration capacities.
 Using notifications and comments, editors can work with content items in real-time mode, providing instant feedback.